 Introduction to the massage therapy program, profession, basic palpation, ethics, responsibilities, and nature of work.
 For individuals interested in a career in massage therapy.
+Not a

+For individuals interested in a career in massage therapy.
 Not a prerequisite to the program.
-May be used as an elective for AAS degree in Massage Therapy.
+May be used as an elective for A.A.S. degree in Massage Therapy.
 F S Su